Unalaska police are partnering with the FBI as they continue investigating last month's fatal crash on Mount Ballyhoo.

 The crash has posed a challenge for local police, who don't often deal with such complex, emotional cases unfolding over so much rough, rocky terrain.

-"We want to walk away knowing we did absolutely everything we possibly could to further the investigation, develop the whole picture, and provide that to the community, who deserves — and I know is anxious for — some answers," he said.
+"We want to walk away knowing we did absolutely everything we possibly could to further the investigation, develop the whole picture, and provide that to the community, which deserves — and I know is anxious for — some answers," he said.

 Fifteen FBI agents from Anchorage and Quantico, Virginia visited the island last week to collect evidence on the mountain.